 Once you’re familiar with how to introduce a quotation using a signal phrase, you’re ready to learn the more advanced rules on this page.
 You don’t have to memorize every rule, but try get a general sense of things and then consult specific sections when you have questions.

 If your quotation consists of 40 words or more, you need to set it off as a block quotation.

 In a block quotation, almost all the regular rules for quoting are inverted or changed.
 There are no quotation marks, the entire quotation is indented one tab space, and the final punctuation comes before the citation, and not after:

-According to Dubrovnick, many students taking psychology are looking for answers to the most fundamental questions of life:
+According to Dubrovnick (2011), many students taking psychology are looking for answers to the most fundamental questions of life:

-For many of my students, psychology functions a bit like religious studies.
+For many students, psychology functions a bit like religious studies.
 While on the surface students are hoping to discover scientific explanations for the workings of the mind, secretly many are longing to make sense of a world in which spirituality is a fraught concept.
 These students hope that psychology will fill the void, that their psych prof will teach them what to believe.
 They couldn’t be further from the truth.
-(2011, p.
+(Dubrovnick, 2011, p.
 45).

-Do note that this example uses line spacing that’s more common online.
+Do note that these examples use line spacing that’s more common online.
 In your essay you should double space all text, leaving no extra spaces between your block quotation and your own text.

 Most block quotations are introduced by a formal introduction.
 The reason is that if you’re quoting a significant amount of text, you need to give it a fairly detailed introduction.
 Otherwise the reader may have a hard time making sense of the quotation.

 In particular, you should avoid using a run-in signal phrase or continuing your sentence after the quotation, even though you will often see these things in older academic texts.